 - You could save up to £2,880 tax efficiently each tax year with the government automatically topping up any contribution by 25%.
 This means your contribution automatically becomes £3,600.

 - Contributions over £2,880 in that year are still allowed but you won’t receive any additional contribution from the government.

-- Any growth in your child pension like ISA’s is free of tax meaning that it can start to increase very quickly.
+- Any growth in your child pension is free of tax meaning that it can start to increase quickly.
 Like any investment though, it can also go up as well as down.

-- For example, assuming you invest the maximum over just 3 years of £8,640 (£10,800 including the government top up), assuming an average growth rate of 8% over 50 years, your Child pension could be worth £582,000 in 50 years with 25% taken as a tax-free lump sum.
+- For example, assuming you invest the maximum over just 3 years of £8,640 (£10,800 including the government top up), assuming an average inflation adjusted growth rate of 2.5% over 50 years, your child pension could be worth £350,943 in 50 years with 25% available as a tax-free lump sum under current legislation.